Ranking the Best Combat Sports Knockouts from June

 Another elbow follows at No. 9, but it comes from the world of Muay Thai.

-Tungthong Nayokae was coming forward, but Robert Joe Chaivat planted his feet and stuck him with an elbow right on the button.
+Tungthong Nayokae was coming forward, but Robert Jor Chaivat planted his feet and stuck him with an elbow right on the button.
 The left elbow slipped through and shut off the lights.
 It was a great showing of how quickly things can change with just one strike.

 Perhaps the real star of the knockout was the referee.
-He immediately recognized the knockout and dove in to try and prevent Nayokae from having a more harsh fall onto the canvas.
+He immediately recognized the knockout and dove in to try to prevent Nayokae from having a more harsh fall onto the canvas.
 The referee was able to jump in and cradle his neck on the way down which prevented his head from snapping back on the solid structure.

 Muay Thai gets known for the clinch game and knees, but this is a great showcase for the elbows that can come from nowhere with ferocity.